vivekparasharr/vivekparasharr.github.io/_posts/2020-02-15-customer-lifecycle-analytics.markdown

 ---
 layout: post
-title:  "[Strategy] Customer Lifecycle Analytics"
+title: "Customer Lifecycle Analytics"
-categories: strategy, customer lifecycle analytics
+categories: strategy, customer lifecycle, lifecycle, analytics, customer lifecycle analytics
 permalink: /strategy/customer_lifecycle_analytics
 ---
 #### How important is it to align your analytics efforts with the customer lifecycle.